mui/mui-x/docs/data/data-grid/pagination/pagination.md

 {{"demo": "PageSizeAuto.js", "bg": "inline"}}

+## Pagination model

+The pagination model is an object containing the current page and the size of the page.
+The default value is `{ page: 0, pageSize: 100 }`.
+To change the default value, make it controlled by `paginationModel` prop or initialize a custom value using `initialState.pagination.paginationModel`.

 ### Initialize the pagination model

 To initialize the pagination model without controlling it, provide the `paginationModel` to the `initialState` prop.
+If you don't provide a value for one of the properties, the default value will be used.

 ```tsx
 <DataGrid